paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 ### @apply sucks

-One of the bits of advice Tailwind gives is to use `@apply` and extract common blobs of CSS into common classes.
+One of the bits of advice Tailwind gives is to use `@apply` and extract common blobs of CSS into common classes[^except-not].
 You'd use this like so:

 ```css
 .btn {